Rabbi Ruth Abusch-Magder

 Rabbi Gershom Sizomu, the leader of the Abayudaya Jews of Uganda, is the first black rabbi from sub-Saharan Africa to be ordained in an American seminary.

-Sarah Spencer, Camp Be'chol Lashon Co-Director, earned her Masters in Counseling Psychology from the University of San Francisco.
+Sarah Spencer, LMFT Camp Be'chol Lashon Co-Director, earned her Masters in Counseling Psychology from the University of San Francisco.
 Her marriage and family therapy practice is focused on adolescent identity development and multi-cultural, multi-racial and multi-religious blended families.

 Diane Kaufman Tobin